HuiZhangDB/PMEmo/README.md

 * manually annotated emotion labels: static labels for the whole clips (i.e., overall labels), and dynamic labels for each 0.5-second segment (i.e., continuous labels over time);
 * Corresponding EDA physiological signals.

+New contents have been added to the updated dataset:

+* song lyrics (LRC),
+* song comments from online music websites (Chinese and English texts).

 ## Data Description
 The whole [PMEmo dataset](http://pmemo.hellohui.cn/) of approximately 1.3 GB can be downloaded online.
 Considering copyright restrictions, full songs are not included in this dataset but the chorus